danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

 Notice how the numerator is the same calculation as the sum of squared total, then divided by the sample size minus 1 (like the degrees of freedom).

-To calculate the squared regression coefficient (R<sup>2</sup>) from the formula above is then simple.
+To calculate the squared regression coefficient (R{{< sup "2" >}}) from the formula above is then simple.
 We take 1 (perfect correlation) and subtract the sum of the squared residuals (explained variance) divided by the sum of the squared difference with the mean (total variance).
 In R terms, that would look like this:

 ``` r
 1 - sum(data$residual^2) / sum(data$difference_mean^2)